dcnieho/Titta/SDK_wrapper/README.md

 Usage instructions for using the Titta class are found in [the Titta documentation](../readme.md).

 ### Working on the source
-The enclosed `TittaMex.sln` file is to be opened and built with Visual Studio 2022 (last tested with version 17.4.3).
+The enclosed `Titta.sln` file is to be opened and built with Visual Studio 2022 (last tested with version 17.8.4).

 ### Building the mex files
 Run `makeTittaMex.m` to build the mex file.